nevermined-io/nvm-docs/docs/architecture/specs/Spec-DID.md

 The attributes included at that section are:

-* `userId` - The unique identifier of the user owning the DDO.
+- `userId` - The unique identifier of the user owning the DDO.
 This attribute will be used to authorize metadata changes.
-* `appId` - The unique identifier of the application where this DDO has a meaning.
+- `appId` - The unique identifier of the application where this DDO has a meaning.
-* `versions` - Array representing the list of changes made to the DDO
+- `versions` - Array representing the list of changes made to the DDO.

 ##### User Id